 This quilt block is made from bunches of small squares.
 You can choose a color scheme if you have lots of scraps in coordinating colors or go completely scrappy with no regard to color at all.

 Quilters nearly always have taller fabric stacks of one or two colors, and that means lots of leftovers of your favorites—perfect for a monochromatic quilt.Continue to 9 of 10 below.

 09 of 10

 Try this colorful H quilt the next time you want to go scrappy.
-We've included a couple of options in the pattern.
-One lets you strip piece sixteen groups of four identical H units, and then repeat and mix up groups in the layout.
+There are a couple of options in the pattern.
+One lets you strip piece 16 groups of four identical H units, and then repeat and mix up groups in the layout.
 The other option explains cutting instructions for one block, to help you attack the fabrics in your scrap bin.
 Use a combination of the two methods to make the best use of available fabrics).

 This jigsaw quilt pattern was inspired by the H quilt and is an excellent scrap buster.